Skip to main content

 Private schools

 Private schools and school facilities receive subsidies from the state budget through regions.
 The subsidy is intended for non-investment expenditure related to education and for the financing of current operational non-investment expenditure (in the case of public schools this is covered by the school organising body – a region or a municipality).
-These funds are allocated on the basis of a contract signed by the regional authority for the relevant calendar year.
+These funds are allocated based on a contract signed by the regional authority for the relevant calendar year.
 The contract specifies the educational activities for which the subsidies are allocated, their extent (number of pupils) and the percentage of per capita amount.
-Per capita amounts of private schools, which are set for various courses and forms of education, duration of operational hours and school size, are set annually by the Ministry of Education, Youth and Sports on the basis of the Act on Providing Subsidies to Private Schools.
-Increases per pupils with special educational needs are also set.
+Per capita amounts of private schools, which are set for various courses and forms of education, duration of operational hours and school size, are set annually by the Ministry of Education, Youth and Sports based on the Act on Providing Subsidies to Private Schools.
+Increases per pupil with special educational needs are also set.
 Capital expenditure of private schools is met by the organising body.

 If a school fulfils the basic conditions, (which are registration on the Register of Schools and School Facilities and other administration terms set in the contract, including a statement of account of the previous subsidies, the annual report of school activity and the school management report and information on their discussion), it receives the basic subsidy.